snutiggmbh/.github/profile/README.md

 ## snutig GmbH

 As an agency for IT and marketing services, we support our clients with individual IT solutions in the areas of back-up strategies, IT security, and development, and offer creative solutions in the fields of brand design, personnel marketing, and web design.
-With our team of 21 men and women, we are your competent IT and marketing partner, assisting you with all questions related to these topics.
+With our experience, we are your competent IT and marketing partner, assisting you with all questions related to these topics.
 Whether it's planning, implementation, or optimization of your campaigns.

 Visit [www.snutig.de](https://snutig.de/) to learn more!